Obstetric fistula: Poverty

 Poverty is the main indirect cause of obstetric fistulae around the world.
 As obstructed labor and obstetric fistulae account for 8% of maternal deaths worldwide and "a 60-fold difference in gross national product per person shows up as a 120-fold difference in maternal mortality ratio," impoverished countries produce higher maternal mortality rates and thus higher obstetric fistula rates.
-Furthermore, impoverished countries not only have low incomes, but also lack adequate infrastructure, trained and educated professionals, resources, and a centralized government that exist in developed nations to effectively eradicate obstetric fistulae.
+Furthermore, impoverished countries not only have low incomes, but also lack adequate infrastructure, trained and educated professionals, resources, and a centralized government that exist in developed nations to eradicate obstetric fistulae effectively.

 According to UNFPA, "Generally accepted estimates suggest that 2.0-3.5 million women live with obstetric fistulae in the developing world, and between 50,000 and 100,000 new cases develop each year.
 All but eliminated from the developed world, obstetric fistula continues to affect the poorest of the poor: women and girls living in some of the most resource-starved remote regions in the world."

 Malnutrition

 One reason that poverty produces such high rates of fistula cases is the malnutrition that exists in such areas.
 Lack of money and access to proper nutrition, as well as vulnerability to diseases that exist in impoverished areas because of limited basic health care and disease prevention methods, cause inhabitants of these regions to experience stunted growth.
-Sub-Saharan Africa is one such environment where the shortest women have on average lighter babies and more difficulties during birth when compared with full-grown women.
+Sub-Saharan Africa is one such environment where the shortest women have, on average, lighter babies and more difficulties during birth when compared with full-grown women.
 This stunted growth causes expectant mothers to have skeletons unequipped for proper birth, such as an underdeveloped pelvis.
 This weak and underdeveloped bone structure increases the chances that the baby will get stuck in the pelvis during birth, cutting off circulation and leading to tissue necrosis.
 Because of the correlation between malnutrition, stunted growth, and birthing difficulties, maternal height can at times be used as a measure for expected labor difficulties.